JohnHarrysson/university-database/FD.md

 ## Questions:
 - How to treat the mandatory courses?
-Since mandatory is not an attribute but a relation in our schema I have not added it as an attribute here.
+Since mandatory is not an attribute but a relation in our ER I have not added it as an attribute here.
 But for example: Say we have a course code and a program name.
 Then we could say whether the course is mandatory for that program or not.
-So we could model this as the FD: code, pName $\right$
+So we could model this as the FD: code, pName $\rightarrow$ mandatoryProgram if we would include mandatoryProgram as an attribute.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MjE4MjAyMywxMDY4NDQwNV19
+eyJoaXN0b3J5IjpbODQ0NDYwMDg1LDEwNjg0NDA1XX0=
 -->